cisagov/ScubaGear/baselines/exchange.md

 `Set-OrganizationConfig –AuditDisabled $false`

-## 2.14 Inbound Anti-Spam Protections SHALL Be Enabled
+## 14. Inbound Anti-Spam Protections

 Microsoft Defender includes several capabilities for protecting against inbound spam emails.
 Use of Microsoft Defender is not strictly required